Gew0erzKetchup/RaffleBot/README.md

 ## Open Source

-Raffle will be fully open source, allowing you to view the source code, contribute, and make customizations.
+Raffle will be fully open source, allowing you to view the source code, and contribute

 ## Release